unoplatform/uno/doc/articles/using-uno-ui.md

 ```

 The properties are :
-* **splashScreenImage**: defines the image that will be centered on the window during the application's loading time
+* **splashScreenImage**: defines the image that will be centered on the window during the application's loading time.
-* **splashScreenColor**: defines the background color of the splash screen
+* **splashScreenColor**: defines the background color of the splash screen.
-* **displayName**: defines the default name of the application in the browser's window title
+* **displayName**: defines the default name of the application in the browser's window title.

 ## Supporting multiple platforms in Xaml files